wusui/immaculate_cheat/README.md

 For example, let's say I that out of the list of players who played for eight or more different teams, I find a list of 17 players that handle all possible pairings except for Boston-Seattle, Boston-Miami, Seattle-Miami, and Miami-Philadelphia.
 Now if I find any player who played for Boston, Seattle, Miami and Philadelphia, I can add that player and have an 18 player solution.
 I have a feeling that this may be a successful strategy because the player that I find that finally solves the problem could be overlooked by the searches that were using a more limited set of players.

 Rather than functioning like a traditional README.md document, I am going to treat this file like a running diary of progress that I make toward this goal.

+## FIRST CODE CHECKIN

+October 24, 2023.

+ - get_everybody.py
+ - get_player_teams.py

+ Get_everybody.py reads https://www.baseballreference.com/leaders/leaders_most_franchises.shtml and produces a list of players (named by a portion of the url for their page).
+The code handles players since 1950 in addition to players listed separately in the get_others() function.

+Get_player_teams.py writes a dict to plyr_info.json that contains lists of teams that players have played for indexed by player-id.
+It scrapes the baseball-reference website and so contains code that slows down the requests so that the website does not shut the connection down because it is comunicating with a bot.